 Costa Rica Food and Drink

-The Costa Rican diet is fairly healthy with low use of dairy or high-fat dishes; fruits and vegetables make up a high proportion of meals, whilst pork, chicken and beef are the meats predominantly available.
-Seafood is available throughout the country, particularly in coastal regions, with seabass being the most common fish on the menu.
+The Costa Rican diet is fairly healthy with low use of dairy or high-fat dishes.
+Fresh fruits and vegetables make up a high proportion of meals, whilst pork, chicken and beef are the most popular meats.
+Seafood is available throughout the country, particularly in coastal regions, with sea bass being the most common fish on menus.

-• Casado (a fixed daily lunch, usually featuring rice, beans, stewed chicken or beef, fried plantain, salad and cabbage).
+Casado: A fixed daily lunch, usually featuring rice, beans, stewed chicken or beef, fried plantain, salad and cabbage.

-• Bocas (savoury snacks served at bars or before main meals in restaurants).
+Bocas: Savoury snacks served at bars or before main meals in restaurants.

-• Empanadas (small corn flour pasties filled with cheese, beans and sometimes meat).
+Empanadas: Small corn flour pasties filled with cheese, beans and sometimes meat.

-• Batidos (fresh fruit shakes made with either milk or water blended with ice).
+Batidos: Fresh fruit shakes made with either milk or water blended with ice.

 Tipping is not necessary but is acceptable if the service was outstanding; no more than 10% though.
 Restaurants add a 13% sales tax plus a 10% service charge to the bill.